• Skip to primary navigation

 Cooking with a smoker is all about low heat — slow smoking is the key to perfect smoked chicken wings so avoid using a higher temperature.
 High heat is not your friend when it comes to good barbecue.

-collage showing smoker closed and loaded.
+Collage showing smoker closed and loaded.

 • Place wings in a shallow foil pan and place the pan on a smoker rack in the preheated smoker.
 Cook the chicken wings for 60 – 75 minutes or until you reach an internal temperature of at least 165 degrees.